alvinabad/alvinabad.github.io/_posts/2019-11-17-helloworld-ctypes.md

 Well, that was only when I was reading sample programs where they only deal with simple data types like strings and integers.
-But when I began using it at my work were I needed to call C libraries from Python, I immediately got stumped when I saw the data being passed and returned from the C functions were structs, arrays, pointers, pointerts to pointers, ...
+But when I began using it at my work were I needed to call C libraries from Python, I immediately got stumped when I saw the data being passed and returned from the C functions were structs, arrays, pointers, pointers to pointers, ...
 Ah, suddenly it got complicated.

 ## How to retrieve a struct data from a C function